 There’s something about the tension and buildup of a great spy novel that works particularly well on the page.
 That’s not to knock the many great spy movies out there, of course, but when it comes to pacing and creating paranoia, novels have the advantage.
 Espionage, all-consuming and captivating, seamlessly transmits to each page as it holds inspiration from the rivalries and intrigues of major powers.
 The development of fascism and communism in the lead up to World War II, the development of the Cold War, and the establishment of modern intelligence agencies are all factors into the creation and fascination of this literary genre.

 Are you in search of books about international criminal organizations, global terrorist networks, or some simple sabotage and espionage?
 Look no further because we have just that and more!
 The following are thrilling examples of a finely calibrated espionage tale.
-These are sixteen of the best spy novels ever written.
+These are seventeen of the best spy novels ever written.

 Our Man in Havana